 Now that you’ve gotten all your affairs in order, it’s time to get started with launching your business.

-You should start with promoting your business on social media and with your friends and family.
+You should start with promoting your new business on social media and with your friends and family.
 You can even consider offering opening day deals and discounts to encourage people to purchase from your business.
-Also begin building an email marketing list with subscribers from deals, contests, company updates, and blog posts.
+Also begin building an email marketing list for your startup with subscribers from deals, contests, company updates, and blog posts.

 If you have a budget set aside for paid marketing, you can even test the waters with paid advertisements over social media.
 The most important thing to do in this phase is to build a following and ensure that you have all your affairs in order so nothing unexpected can happen down the road.

 Learning How to Build a Business Never Stops